 Department of Northern Virginia Commander

-Davis’s feelings about Johnston’s complaints did not prevent him from placing the general in charge of the Department of Northern Virginia on October 22, 1861, and charging him with the defense of Richmond, Virginia.
-When the 1862 campaign season began, Union Major General George McClellan’s Army of the Potomac began its advance up the Virginia Peninsula toward the Confederate capital.
+Davis’ feelings about Johnston’s complaints did not prevent him from placing the disgruntled general in charge of the Department of Northern Virginia on October 22, 1861, and charging him with the defense of Richmond, Virginia.
+When the 1862 campaign season began, Union Major General George McClellan‘s Army of the Potomac advanced up the Virginia Peninsula toward the Confederate capital.
 To the chagrin of Davis and other Confederate leaders, Johnston used defensive tactics against McClellan, gradually retreating up the peninsula toward Richmond.

 Wounded at the Battle of Seven Pines

-On May 31, with the Union army on the outskirts of Richmond, Johnston went on the offensive and attacked McClellan’s forces near Fair Oaks in Henrico County.
+On May 31, with the Union army on the outskirts of Richmond, Johnston attacked McClellan’s army near Fair Oaks in Henrico County.
 Johnston’s forces did not execute his complex battle plan very well, but they surprised the Federals as designed.
-During the fighting on the first day of the Battle of Seven Pines (May 31–June 1, 1862) an exploding Yankee shell severely wounded Johnston.
-The severity of his injuries forced Johnston to retire from the field.
-Jefferson Davis soon placed Robert E. Lee in charge of Johnston’s command became the Army of Northern Virginia.
+During the fighting on the first day of the Battle of Seven Pines (May 31–June 1, 1862) an exploding Yankee shell severely wounded Johnston, forcing him to retire from the field.
+Jefferson Davis soon placed Robert E. Lee in charge of Johnston’s command.
 The results of the battle were inconclusive, but the Rebels halted McClellan’s offensive.
 Using a more offensive strategy than Johnston, Lee eventually drove McClellan’s army off the peninsula and back to Washington, D.C.

 Command in the West